cloud-gov/cg-site/_docs/deployment/logs.md

 ## How to automatically copy your logs elsewhere

-If you want to set up your own storage for your application logs, you can set up [a "log drain" service](https://docs.cloudfoundry.org/devguide/services/log-management.html) that sends the logs to S3 or your preferred location.
+If you want to set up your own storage for your application logs, you can set up [a "log drain" service](https://docs.cloudfoundry.org/devguide/services/log-management.html) that sends the logs to your preferred location.

 Create the user provided service and point it toward the endpoint where you want to send your logs: